 Because each of the states in the U.S. governs its educational programs separately, the process of accreditation was developed in order for schools and programs to voluntarily enter a process of quality assurance.
 In the United States, both national and regional accreditation agencies exist for the accreditation of educational programs and institutions.
-Regional accreditation is granted by one of six regional accrediting commissions: the New England Association of Schools and Colleges; the Middle States Association of Colleges and Schools; the North Central Association of Colleges and Schools; the North Western Association of Schools and Colleges.
+Regional accreditation is granted by one of six regional accrediting commissions: the New England Association of Schools and Colleges; the Middle States Association of Colleges and Schools; the North Central Association of Colleges and Schools; the North Central Association of Colleges and Schools; the Northwest Association of Schools and Colleges.
 Major universities in the United States are accredited by one of these six recognized accrediting commissions.
 Attendance at a regionally accredited university facilitates the recognition of degrees and credit transfer between these programs, although schools do not guarantee credit transfer.